 Informative Social Interactions

-We design, field and exploit survey data from a representative sample of the French population to examine whether informative social interactions enter households stockholding decisions.
-Respondents report perceptions about their circle of peers with whom they interact about financial matters, their social circle and the population.
-We provide evidence for the presence of an information channel through which social interactions influence perceptions and expectations about stock returns, and financial behavior.
-We also find evidence of mindless imitation of peers in the outer social circle, but this does not permeate as many layers of financial behavior as informative social interactions do.
+We collect survey data from a representative population sample to examine whether informative social interactions significantly influence perceptions of past returns, expectations, participation and exposure to a widely known financial instrument in a developed economy with multiple information sources.
+Respondents report perceptions about peers with whom they discuss financial matters, their social circle, and the population.
+We provide evidence for the presence of an information channel through which social interactions influence perceptions and expectations about stock returns, stock market participation and portfolio share.
+We find only mixed evidence of mindless imitation of peers, permeating fewer layers of financial behavior.

 Keywords: Information Networks; Social Interactions; Subjective Expectations; Peer Effects; Portfolio Choice